Legacy of Rage

 Legacy of Rage (龍在江湖) is a 1986 Hong Kong action film directed by Ronny Yu.
-The film stars Brandon Lee in his feature film debut, Michael Wong, Regina Kent and also features a cameo appearance by Bolo Yeung, who appeared in Brandon's father Bruce Lee's last film Enter the Dragon.
-Bolo was honored to fight alongside Brandon as they were best friends.
-This was Brandon Lee's first leading role in a film (he made his acting debut with a supporting role in the television film Kung Fu: The Movie earlier that year) and the only Hong Kong production he starred in.
+The film stars Brandon Lee, Michael Wong, Regina Kent and a special appearance by Bolo Yeung, who appeared alongside Lee’s father Bruce Lee in his posthumous 1973 film Enter the Dragon.
+It was Lee's first leading film role and the only Hong Kong production he worked on.

 Plot

 Brandon Ma (Brandon Lee) is a regular guy with a job and a girlfriend May (Regina Kent).
 He has two jobs, so he can support his girlfriend and his dream of owning a motorcycle.
 Brandon's best friend is Michael Wan (Michael Wong), an ambitious and murderous drug dealer.
 Michael also loves May and so he comes up with a plan using a corrupt police officer named Sharky (Lam Chung) that will win her for himself and get Brandon out of his way.
 It seems that the corrupt cop has been using his police connections to dominate the local cocaine trade, so Michael has him killed and uses Brandon as the fall guy.
 Brandon goes to jail and meets Hoi (Mang Hoi), although he thinks that he will be released soon thanks to the efforts of his good buddy Michael.
 However, after 8 long years, Brandon finally gets out of jail and vows revenge on Michael for betraying their friendship and stealing the love of his life.

 Whilst out of prison he learns that May has had his son.
 With the help of Hoi, Brandon tracks down Michael.
 Whilst engaging his guards he learns that May is dead.
 After killing Michael's guards, Brandon confronts and kills his former friend Michael.
 The movie ends with Brandon bidding farewell to his friend Hoi (who aided him in fighting Michael's guards) and leaving with his son.